-Contacts:

-ANZ Diocese Governance Committee : anzdiocese.governance@iinet.net.au
+Contacts

-5 - Ruling Bishop: Metropolitan Hilarion diocese@rocor.org.au Vicar General: Fr Michael Protopopov proto@net2000.com.au VIC, SA, TAS & WA Dean : Fr Michael Protopopov 03-9706-3122 NSW Dean: Fr Nikita Chemodakov 02-9604-7528 Queensland: Fr Michael Klebansky 07-3395-1228
+Ruling Bishop: Metropolitan Hilarion anzdiocese@iinet.net.au Auxiliary Bishop: Bishop George anzdiocese@iinet.net.au

+VIC, SA, TAS & WA Dean: Fr Michael Protopopov 0418 105 140

-APPENDIX 1: OUR CHILD-SAFE CHILD-FRIENDLY POLICY STATEMENT
+NSW Dean: Fr Nikita Chemodakov (02) 9604 7528

+Queensland Dean: Fr Gabriel Makarov 0416 308 338

+Appendix 1: Our Child-Safe Child-Friendly Policy Statement

 Title This policy is called the [name of parish, mission, community or chapel] Child-Safe Child-Friendly Policy.
 Introduction This policy focuses on the participation of children and young people in the life of our [name of parish, mission, community or chapel] and on making the [name of parish, mission, community or chapel] a safe environment for them.
 It supplements the Policy and Procedure for Addressing Inappropriate Behaviour and the Child-Safe, Child-Friendly Policy of the Australian and New Zealand Diocese of the Russian Orthodox Church outside Russia and provides guidance to [name of parish, mission, community or chapel] clergy, officials, volunteers, members and all involved in [name of parish, mission, community or chapel] life.
 Definitions For the purposes of this policy, 'children' are aged 0-12, and 'young people' are aged 13-18.
 Child-safe means taking active measures to keep children and young people safe from physical, sexual or emotional abuse.
 Child-friendly means creating a trusting environment that values, respects and welcomes children and young people.
 This means children and young people feel confident to raise any problem or concern and know they will be listened to.
 Experience shows that abuse most often occurs when children lack that confidence and trust.
 All references to the 'parish' ['mission', 'community' or 'chapel'] and 'parish life' ['mission life', 'community life' or 'chapel life'] are to [name of parish, mission, community or chapel] and its activities.
 References to 'the Diocese' and to 'Diocesan policy' are to the Australian and New Zealand Diocese of the Russian Orthodox Church outside Russia and its policies.
 The participation of children and young people in parish life Our parish [or 'mission', 'community' or 'chapel'] wants children and young people involved in the life of the parish [or 'mission', 'community' or 'chapel'] to have a safe, happy and spiritually beneficial experience.
 To this end, we welcome the appropriate participation of children and young people in parish life ['mission life', 'community life' or 'chapel life'], and will plan ways that they can be involved.
 We will take into account the views of children and young people when making decisions that affect them.
-A positive environment for children and young We will ensure that the parish [or 'mission', 'community' or 'chapel'] church, hall and grounds [amend as appropriate] are places in which sources of physical harm to all are eliminated or positively managed. people We will ensure that it is understood that in all parish [or 'mission', 'community' or 'chapel'] and Diocesan activities inappropriate behaviour towards children and young people is unacceptable.
-This includes the conduct of children and young people towards one another.
+A positive We will ensure that the parish [or 'mission', 'community' or 'chapel'] church, hall and grounds [amend as appropriate] are places in which sources of physical harm to all are eliminated or